glacials/talks/go/web-basics/README.md

 ## Running it yourself

-The talk requires Go to run.
+The talk requires Go to run and view.

 ```sh
 go install golang.org/x/tools/cmd/present